allaccountstaken/automl_v_hyperdrive/README.md

 # Early Warning Financial Distress Classification System

 In normal, non-stressed environment, it is very hard to predict failing banks as it is a very rare event equivalent of anomaly detection.
 There was a significant increase in the number of failed banks from 2009 to 2014 what produced enough data for effective classification.
 Additionally, it was also important to creat comparable risk profiles.
-Below are counts of regulated banks, healthy in blue and failed in red.
+Below are annual counts of regulated banks, healthy in blue and failed in red.

 ![](https://github.com/allaccountstaken/automl_v_hyperdrive/blob/main/plots/all_banks.png)